El Ideal Bakery by ClaireMRA via Wikimedia cc

 About the Bakery

-Founded in the 1920s, El Ideal Bakery is one of the oldest and must-eat restaurants in Bacolod.
-It was established by the late Cesar Lacson-Locsin with his sisters, serving homemade cookies and bread using recipes from the past generation.
-In addition, El Ideal is not just a bakery but a cultural treasure housed in a National Heritage Site, Cesar Lacson-Locsin’s ancestral home.
-The bakery stands on the same spot for over a century since its founding.
+Founded in the 1920s, El Ideal Bakery is one of the oldest and most popular restaurants in Bacolod.
+It was established by the late Cesar Lacson-Locsin and his sisters, who served homemade cookies and bread using recipes from the previous generation.

 Historical Marker at the Cesar Lacson Locsin Ancestral House Silay City, Negros Occidental by Jonathan Blaza via Wikimedia cc